- Last Updated

-- The way we understand hypnosis is “cognitive-behavioural” – it is more about attention focused on thoughts, expectation and motivation than “being put into a trance”
+- The way we understand hypnosis is “cognitive-behavioural” – it is about attention focused on thoughts, expectation and motivation and not “being put into a trance”

 - The way we understand client problems, what is called the “conceptualisation” or “working model” of the problem, is cognitive-behavioural, and under the control of things happening now, in the present moment.